 - 24% identify themselves as Hispanic or Latino

 - 27% of the study area are low-income (at twice the Federal poverty threshold)

-Public outreach activities are designed to include coordination with elected officials and community leaders; environmental justice (EJ) webinar-style community meetings; and establishment of an Environmental Justice Technical Advisory Group and an Environmental Justice Stakeholder Working Group.
+Public outreach activities for the Environmental Assessment process were designed to include coordination with elected officials and community leaders; environmental justice webinar-style community meetings; and the establishment of an Environmental Justice Technical Advisory Group and an Environmental Justice Stakeholder Working Group.

-The purpose of the Environmental Justice Stakeholder Working Group is to provide a forum for people within the EJ communities who would like to share concerns and ideas, or want to know more about particular issues.
-The purpose of the Environmental Justice Technical Advisory Group is to help identify concerns of those in EJ communities, propose mitigation if needed, and help circulate information as widely as possible.
+The purpose of the Environmental Justice Stakeholder Working Group was to provide a forum for people within the environmental justice communities who would like to share concerns and ideas, or want to know more about particular issues.
+The purpose of the Environmental Justice Technical Advisory Group was to help identify concerns of those in environmental justice communities, propose mitigation if needed, and help circulate information as widely as possible.

-Nine virtual meetings focusing on EJ communities have been held, three each for relevant counties in New York, New Jersey, and Connecticut, as were three meetings of the Environmental Justice Technical Advisory Group and two meetings of the Environmental Justice Stakeholder Working Group.
+Nine virtual meetings focusing on environmental justice communities were held; three each for relevant counties in New York, New Jersey, and Connecticut, as were eight meetings of the Environmental Justice Technical Advisory Group and four meetings of the Environmental Justice Stakeholder Working Group.